Skip Navigation

 Optional Practical Training (OPT) is a 12-month work authorization allowing international students to remain in the United States and work immediately after program completion.
 Participants of this workshop will understand the eligibility requirements for OPT, deadlines to apply for OPT, necessary steps for OPT application, and reporting requirements for students once they are in their post-completion OPT period.
 OIS recommends all eligible students apply for OPT as early as possible due to expected USCIS processing times.
 To register for your preferred session and to submit questions, click on the dates below:

-Post-Arrival Workshops for International Students Who Arrived in Summer or Fall 2025
+Post-Arrival Workshops for International Students Who Arrived in Spring 2026

 Immigration

-This workshop is offered to new, incoming international students at Johns Hopkins University.
-Participants will learn how to successfully request a Form I-20 or Form DS-2019 from the Office of International Services as well as how to schedule and prepare for an F or J visa appointment.
-We will also cover information about traveling into the United States.
+This workshop is offered to new, incoming international students as well as SEVIS transfer students coming to Johns Hopkins University.
+Participants will learn how to schedule and prepare for an F or J visa appointment, and if applicable – how to transfer an existing SEVIS record from a previous school to JHU and prepare for entry to the United States.
 At the end of this workshop, participants will have the opportunity to ask questions of international services advisors from the Office of International Services.
-To register and to submit questions, click on the date below:
+Note: The workshop offered on June 3, 2026 will include additional information for students completing a SEVIS Transfer to JHU.
+To register and to submit questions, click on the dates below:

 Travel Workshop for International Students